protesilaos/my-website/_codelog/2023-07-08-emacs-dired-preview-0-1-0.md

 * * *

-The `dired-preview` package was in a public testing phase from DATE until today.
+The `dired-preview` package was in a public testing phase from 2023-06-25 until today.
 In the meantime, lots of changes have been made in the interest of usability and robustness.

 ## Global and buffer-local modes